Chocolate ganache, caramel and a nougat cake create delicious cupcakes!

-- When cupcakes have cooled, cut a hole in the center and fill them with some caramel.
+When the cupcakes have cooled, cut a hole in the center and fill them with some caramel.

 - With a piping bag or a spatula frost with the ganache (if the ganache is too firm, heat it for 10 seconds in the microwave, if it is too soft refrigerate it for 5-10 minutes).
 I usually let my ganache firm up, transfer it in a large piping bag and massage it with my hands until soft enough to pipe easily.
 Don’t overdo it though, because if it softens too much, it will not hold its’ shape.

-- When caramel is lukewarm but still a little runny, pour some over the frosted cupcakes.
+When the caramel is lukewarm but still a little runny, pour some over the frosted cupcakes.